100yann/Bash-Git-Commands/README.md

 git push -u remote branch - will set the upstream, so your repo will remember which remote to push to afterwards and you can only use "git push"
 git push [remote] [local-branch]:[remote-branch] - pushes specified local branch to a specific branch on GitHub
 git clone url - used when you have a GitHub repo that you want to pull(clone) to your local repo
+If you clone a GitHub repo with multiple branches, if you use "git branch" in your local repo you'll only see the main/master branch but with "git branch -r" you'll see all other branches from the GitHub repo.
+To connect/switch to those you can simply use "git switch [branch-name]"

 git branch -M main - renames your current branch to main, which is the standard branch name for GitHub, as opposed to master